 Study design

-Qualitative study embedded within an observational questionnaire study.
+Qualitative study embedded within an observational questionnaire study of individuals with MSK conditions, which has been reported in line with the Standards for Reporting Qualitative Research (Supplementary File).

 Setting

-Primary care and secondary care based rheumatology services.
+UK primary care (general practices), and secondary care-based rheumatology services.

 Participants

 Participants from three UK cohorts were included in this study (the CONTAIN Study).
 The methods of data collection for this study are published (8).
-Briefly, within the CONTAIN Study we included individuals meeting ASAS criteria for axial spondyloarthritis (axSpA; (9)) who were originally recruited from 83 clinical rheumatology services (sites) across the UK during 2012-2017 (BSRBR-AS register); patients meeting classification criteria for psoriatic arthritis currently being recruited from sites across the UK (CASPAR;(10) (BSR-PsA register); and people recruited from general practices in three Scottish health boards who had consulted with regional pain in primary care and other symptoms (sleep problems and somatic symptoms) 2016-2017 (MAmMOTH Study; (11)).
+Briefly, the cohorts comprising the CONTAIN Study included individuals meeting ASAS criteria for axial spondyloarthritis (axSpA; (9)) who were originally recruited from 83 clinical rheumatology services (sites) across the UK during 2012-2017 (BSRBR-AS register); patients meeting classification criteria for psoriatic arthritis currently being recruited from sites across the UK (CASPAR;(10) (BSR-PsA register); and people recruited from general practices in three Scottish health boards who had consulted with regional pain in primary care and other symptoms (sleep problems and somatic symptoms) 2016-2017 (MAmMOTH Study; (11)).

-Participants completed a questionnaire for the CONTAIN Study, and those who consented to further contact were purposively selected for interview across the UK based on: gender, employment status; age; and nature of their MSK condition.
+Participants from these three cohorts completed a questionnaire as an additional follow-up for the CONTAIN Study.

 Data collection

-Questionnaire: Data were collected by questionnaire starting June 2020, with reminders posted from September 2020.
-We collected sociodemographic characteristics including gender, age, and current (main) job and industry.
+Questionnaire: Data were collected by questionnaire (online or by paper if requested) starting June 2020, with reminders posted from September 2020.
+The questionnaire comprised existing validated instruments and questions specific to individuals’ experiences during the COVID-19 pandemic (8).
+Relevant aspects for the current analysis included sociodemographic characteristics including gender, age, and current (main) job and industry.
 Deprivation status was determined using postcodes with reference to either the population of Scotland (12), England (13), or Wales (14).
 Main job and industry were coded to 4-digit Office for National Statistics Occupational Classification (SOC) Hierarchy codes (15) (Table 1).
 Respondents indicating that they were in employment prior to lockdown were asked whether and how their job had changed since lockdown.
 They were asked to evaluate their financial security (how difficult they thought it would be to meet their financial commitments “this month” and “over the next 12 months” (0-10 Likert scale, 0=’not at all worried’ and 10=’extremely worried’).
+Written consent was obtained at the time of survey completion.

-Qualitative data: An open text question asked about individuals’ perceptions and experiences (positive and negative) during the COVID-19 pandemic:
+An open text question asked about individuals’ perceptions and experiences (positive and negative) during the COVID-19 pandemic:

 ”The situation brought about the COVID-19 pandemic has brought challenges to many of us, but also perhaps some positive changes to day-to-day life.
 If you wish, please use this box to describe the main challenges that you have faced, and/or any positive changes that you’ve experienced.”

+Qualitative data: We conducted semi-structured qualitative interviews with a sub-set of those who had completed the questionnaire and consented to further contact.
+Participants were purposively selected for interview across the UK based on information provided in the questionnaire: gender, employment status ((a) those who remained in work as usual, (b) those who continued working but from home elsewhere, and (c) those who were furloughed, changed job or made redundant); age; and nature of their MSK condition (inflammatory (axSpA, PsA) and non-inflammatory).

-nterviews were carried out by telephone and focussed on impacts of the pandemic and restrictions on employment, access to health care and on health.
-Work-related questions specifically aimed to gather insights about how people’s work and ability to work had changed as a result of the pandemic.
+Interviews were carried out by telephone and focussed on impacts of the pandemic and restrictions on employment, access to health care and on health.
+For the purposes of the current analysis, we analysed interview transcripts from those who were currently working.
+Work-related questions specifically aimed to gather insights about how people’s work and ability to work had changed because of the pandemic.
 We also asked about changes to working practices, financial impacts, their employer’s awareness of their condition, and any concerns about returning to work.